Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 6/AWS 5/AWS 13.md

     - Public access select: Yes, you want to access your resources from the outside.

 - Create a file in the first EC2 instance
-- Check if the file is present in the second EC2 instance, is it writable?
-No?
-- Give write permission to the file in the first instance, for this exercise we just decided to check if the file was available for the other instance as well.
+- For this exercise just check if the file was available for the other instance as well.
-- Check in the second instance if you have write permission to demonstrate the shared file system.

 - After creation check the RDS Databases tab and go to connectivity & security
 - Check monitoring as well, now you should see the changes made in the graphs from when you worked with the file for the EC2 instance.